Skip to main content

 #

 ESP32 support for Zephyr is growing.
-By the time I am writing this post, it includes basic peripherals such as:
+By the time I am writing this post, it includes the following peripherals and features:

 • UART